citrusvanilla/smart_cab/README.md

 ### Enhancing the driving agent
 We optimize the agent's behavior by varying the paramaters of the Q-learning equation and comparing the effects.
 To guard against a suboptimal policy being learned by the agent, we increase our learning rate (alpha = 0.50), and we increase the initial exploration value (epsilon = 0.50) so that more state/action states are visited at first.

-We observe that our agent has learned an optimal policy early on in the trails, and thus we choose to degrade the exploration value very quickly (logarithmic), so that the agent is effectively executing the optimal action as determined by its q-value 90% of the time by the 10th trial, and 99% of the time by the 50th trial (ensured by choosing to reduce epsilon by 1/250th of its value at each step of the simulation).
+We observe that our agent has learned an optimal policy early on in the trials, and thus we choose to degrade the exploration value very quickly (logarithmically), so that the agent is effectively executing the optimal action as determined by its q-value 90% of the time by the 10th trial, and 99% of the time by the 50th trial (ensured by choosing to reduce epsilon by 1/250th of its value at each step of the simulation).

 Finally, we observe that the discount factor (gamma) has no appreciable effect on the overall success rate of the simulation, so we are indifferent to its value (we set it to 0.001 in our final trial).
 With these adjustments made, we can increase our overall success rate for a 100-run simulation to >95%.